guerzon/guerzon.github.io/_posts/2021-09-05-zh3r0-ctf-sParta-Web-Challenge.md

 >
 > Some issues need review, and may require choosing
 > a different dependency.

+[npm audit](https://docs.npmjs.com/cli/v7/commands/npm-audit) is a handy tool to quickly identify known vulnerabilities for the packages in an NPM project.
+In the past, I have used it for a few projects and used to integrate it to build pipelines.

 I started the application and ran an npm audit: